Jyoti-Patel1/apnacollege-demo/README.md

 # apnacollege-demo

-author jyoti<br>
+author jyoti patel<br>
 this is my first repo